 Baking salmon at 400°F is a popular method that ensures a flavorful and perfectly cooked fish.
 With a cooking time of 12 to 20 minutes, depending on thickness, and an internal temperature of 145°F, it delivers a tender and moist result.
 This cooking technique offers numerous health benefits, including omega-3 fatty acids and essential nutrients.
 Seasoned with various spices and herbs, baked salmon at 400°F provides a delicious and versatile meal option.
 Pair it with roasted vegetables, grains, or sauces for a satisfying and nutritious dining experience.

 Salmon is a flavorful, versatile fish that can be prepared in various ways; however, baking it at 400°F remains one of the most popular cooking methods.
-While simple, cooking fish can be tricky, and many people wonder how long to bake salmon at 400°f for the perfect result.
+While simple, cooking fish can be tricky, and many people wonder how long it takes to bake salmon at 400°f for the perfect result.
 In this article, we will share tips and tricks on how to bake salmon to perfection using different methods and avoid common mistakes.
 Whether you’re a novice cook or a seasoned chef looking for new ideas on preparing fish, this post will help you create a healthy, satisfying, delicious meal.
 So let’s start exploring how to master the perfect baked salmon dish!

-Why Temperature Is Important when Cooking Salmon?
+Why Temperature Is Important When Baking Salmon?